“Your love delights me, my treasure, my bride. Your love is better than wine, your perfume more fragrant than spices.”

 “When a certain immoral woman from that city heard he was eating there, she brought a beautiful alabaster jar filled with expensive perfume.”

-We must come to the conclusion that our simple actions have a way of blessing Jesus.
+We must see that our simple actions have a way of blessing Jesus.
 We must come to see that the rich and good place, where what we do or don’t do, makes a real difference.
 How long has it been since you have really had this responsibility?
 We are significant.
 You really do matter!
+The worship we sincerely offer reflects back on us.
+This allows us to be radiant to any observers.

-We touch Jesus, somehow, and in some vague way, and someway we have blessed Him.
+We touch Jesus, somehow, and in some way we have blessed Him.
 I believe that this must encourage Him, that He receives our offering.
 He then responds and blesses those who are desperately crying out.
-Jesus is not capricious, or vindictive, and so our worship must really affect Him.
-If only to add to the volume of those who are already crying out for mercy.
+Jesus is not capricious, or sceptical, and so our worship must really affect Him.
+If only to add to the volume of those who have already crying out for mercy.